Lumpy skin disease: Transmission

-The virus can be transmitted through blood, nasal discharge, lacrimal secretions, semen and saliva.
+The virus can be transmitted through blood, nasal discharge, lacrimal (tear duct) secretions, semen, and saliva.
 The disease can also be transmitted through infected milk to suckling calves.
 In experimentally infected cattle, LSDV was found in saliva 11 days after the development of fever, in semen after 22 days, and in skin nodules after 33 days.
 The virus is not found in urine or stool.
 Like other pox viruses, which are known to be highly resistant, LSDV can remain viable in infected tissue for more than 120 days.

 Immunity

 Artificial immunity

 There have been two different approaches to immunization against LSDV.
 In South Africa, the Neethling strain of the virus was first attenuated by 20 passages on the chorio-allantoic membranes of hens' eggs.
 Now the vaccine virus is propagated in cell culture.
 In Kenya, the vaccine produced from sheep or goatpox viruses has been shown to provide immunity in cattle.
 However, the level of attenuation required for safe use in sheep and goats is not sufficient for cattle.
 For this reason the sheeppox and goatpox vaccines are restricted to countries where sheeppox or goatpox is already endemic since the live vaccines could provide a source of infection for the susceptible sheep and goat populations.

 In order to ensure adequate protection against LSDV, susceptible adult cattle should be vaccinated annually.
-Approximately, 50% of cattle develop swelling (10–20 mm in diameter) at the site of inoculation.
+Approximately 50% of cattle develop swelling (10–20 mm in diameter) at the site of inoculation.
 This swelling disappears within a few weeks.
 Upon inoculation, dairy cows may also exhibit a temporary decrease in milk production.

 Natural immunity

 Most cattle develop lifelong immunity after recovery from a natural infection.
-Additionally, calves of immune cows acquire maternal antibody and are resistant to clinical disease until about 6 months of age.
-To avoid interference with maternal antibodies, calves under 6 months of age whose dams were naturally infected or vaccinated should not vaccinated.
+Additionally, calves of immune cows acquire maternal antibodies and are resistant to clinical disease until about 6 months of age.
+To avoid interference with maternal antibodies, calves under 6 months of age whose dams were either naturally infected or were vaccinated should not be vaccinated.
 On the other hand, calves born from susceptible cows are also susceptible and should be vaccinated.